DeeNewcum/termdetect/doc/termmatch.md

 Unfortunately, there is very little overlap between terminfo capabilities and termmatch capabilities, so these names are unique to termmatch files.

-Within termmatch files, "capabilities" can also called "tests" — each refers to a specific test performed on the terminal.
+Within termmatch files, "capabilities" can also be called "tests" — each refers to a specific test performed on the terminal.

-### r_* capabilities — [R]equest/[R]eply tests
+### r_* capabilities — Request/Reply tests

 <table>